Opinion | Trump has turned the entire government into a subsidiary of his campaign

 And that’s just what we know about.

-It’s crucial to understand that the president, and therefore most if not all of the people who work for him, don’t deny any of this.
+It’s crucial to understand that the president and therefore most, if not all, of the people who work for him deny almost none of this.
 Just as Trump described his attempt to strong-arm a foreign leader into helping his reelection campaign as “perfect,” they believe that it is his right and privilege to turn the entire government into a subsidiary of the Trump campaign.

 When it’s pointed out that what they’re doing is unethical and in many cases illegal, not only do they not care, they’re pleased.
 Before a Republican convention that violated the Hatch Act — which forbids officials from using government resources for campaign purposes — too many times to count, the Times reported that some Trump aides “take pride in violating its regulations.”

-When we use the word “corruption” we’re usually thinking of the kind of self-dealing for personal enrichment that Trump has engaged in so eagerly.
-But this is corruption too, twisting the functions of a government that is supposed to work on behalf of the American people to serve the political interests of the president.
+When we use the word “corruption,” we’re usually thinking of the kind of self-dealing for personal enrichment that Trump has engaged in so eagerly.
+But this is corruption, too, twisting the functions of a government that is supposed to work on behalf of the American people to serve the political interests of the president.
 And the entire Republican Party is complicit.